The Complete Guide to a Healthy Sex Life After Having a Baby

 What NOT to Do

 Communication is not always the easiest thing in a relationship, and communication difficulties usually find their way into the bedroom.
 If you don't have time to talk about things except after the children are asleep you're going to bring your problems and conflicts to bed with you.
 Don't do it.
-Your bed is for lovemaking, not negotiations.
+Your bed is for sleep and sex, not negotiations.

 True, if you're having trouble finding the time to make love, you'll probably find it hard to find time for family meetings, but it's crucial that you try.
 Even if all you can manage are a few minutes here and a few minutes there, at least you're talking things out.

 You Can Be a Loving Partner and Parent